gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 - `encode`<br>
 To encode a message, enter `encode`.
 If an encoder has not yet been loaded, this command will not succeed, so be sure to call `new` or `load` before using `encode`.
 You will be prompted to enter the sequence to encode.
-If you enter a character not present in the encoder's code tree the operation will also fail.
+If you enter a character not present in the encoder's code tree, the operation will also fail.
 If the sequence entered is valid, the program will output the encoded `String`.
 For example:
 ```